-To ensure participation of unserved, underserved, or inappropriately served cultural groups, the Office of Equity offered stakeholder engagement meetings for the MHSA Three Year Plan for each of their BHEC subcommittees.
-To further include community involvement, sessions were held in collaboration with Wellness Centers, Community Centers, and virtually across the County.
-As a result of presenting the CPP schedule and announcing the posting to the Equity in OC group, the MHSA team was asked to present an overview of the Draft Three Year Plan to the Asian Pacific Islander Task Force Population Health Equity Collective (APITF Collective) on March 28, 2023.
-MHRS staff hosted discussions with diverse attendees about the background and intent of the MHSA, the MHSA Three Year Plan, and proposed updates, as well as obtained feedback and recommendations for system improvement.
-To ensure that stakeholders fully benefit from the community meetings, MHRS staff arrange for Spanish, American Sign Language, and Vietnamese interpretation, and other languages, upon request, at each meeting.
+To ensure participation of unserved, underserved, or inappropriately served cultural groups, the Office of Equity will offer stakeholder engagement meetings for the MHSA Three Year Plan for each of their BHEC subcommittees.
+To further include community involvement, sessions will be held in collaboration with Wellness Centers, Community Centers, and virtually across the County.
+MHRS staff will host a discussion with diverse attendees about the background and intent of the MHSA, the MHSA Three Year Plan, and proposed updates, as well as obtain feedback and recommendations for system improvement.

+To ensure that stakeholders can fully benefit from the community meetings, MHRS staff arrange for Spanish, American Sign Language, and Vietnamese interpretation, and other languages, upon request, at each meeting.
 At the end of each presentation, the facilitator will open the presentation to encourage discussion, allow stakeholders to have questions answered, and provide input.
-Once the question and answer session concluded, participants were advised about additional opportunities to provide feedback.
-The link to the public comment survey was provided in the presentation and participants were also provided information for alternative methods to provide input and feedback including the email address, phone number for the MHSA Coordinator, and a link to the community surveys.
+Once the question and answer session concludes, participants will be advised about additional opportunities to provide feedback.
+The link to the survey is provided in the presentation and participants were also provided information for alternative methods to provide input and feedback including the email address, phone number for the MHSA Coordinator, and a link to the community surveys.

-To further support this Community Planning Process (CPP) effort, a special session of the regular MHSA Community Engagement Meeting was hosted by MHSA Program Planning and Administration on March

-20, 2023.
-The session followed the format that had been established as a standard practice for all CEM meetings.
-Attendees participated in a group virtual session and engaged in comfortable discussion opportunities.
-A special session of the Behavioral Health Equity Committee (BHEC) was hosted by Ethnic Services Manager in collaboration with the MHSA Manager on April 6, 2023, to ensure additional opportunities for stakeholders to interact with decision making staff.
-Attendees at all stakeholder engagement meetings were afforded the opportunity to provide feedback and input into the MHSA Three Year Plan via verbal comment and discussion, live polls, and the post meeting survey in which stakeholders may provide written comments.
-Surveys were also available in hard copy, as well as provided a QR code or a link that directly connected to the electronic survey.
+To further support this Community Planning Process (CPP) effort, a special session of the regular MHSA Community Engagement Meeting is scheduled to be hosted by MHSA Program Planning and Administration on March 20, 2023.
+The session will follow the format that had been established as a standard practice for all CEM meetings.
+Attendees participate in a group virtual session and will be moved into small break out groups, to allow for comfortable discussion opportunities.
+A special session of the Behavioral Health Equity Committee (BHEC) will be hosted by Ethnic Services Manager in collaboration with the MHSA Manager to ensure additional opportunities for stakeholders to interact with decision making staff.
+Attendees at all stakeholder engagement meetings will be afforded the opportunity to provide feedback and input into the MHSA Three Year Plan via verbal comment and discussion, live polls, and a post meeting survey in which stakeholders may provide written comments.
+Surveys will be available in threshold languages, in hard copy, as well as provided a QR code or a link that directly connected to the electronic survey.
+Participants were also provided a handout that provided instruction for multiple ways to submit comments.